What does the WFGA Do?

 In 1993 the Association having identified a need for a training scheme for older students as none existed elsewhere, established the ‘Women Returners to Amenity Gardening Scheme’.
 Designed to offer ‘returners’ who were considering a career in horticulture, training in practical gardening skills, within private and public gardens throughout the United Kingdom.

-Since that first pilot scheme, WRAGS has enjoyed great successful and is now established as one of the leading training schemes, highly respected by the horticultural sector.
-In 2014 the name was changed to reflect the change in the type of applicants applying.
+Since that first pilot scheme, WRAGS has enjoyed great success - and is now established as one of the leading training schemes, highly respected by the horticultural sector.
+In 2014 the name was changed to reflect the change in the type of applicants applying - Work and Retrain As a Gardener Scheme.